 - include examples from their direct observation of your work.

 You must redact all samples of your work to remove sensitive or identifying information.
-We will not accept non-redacted documents and will destroy them.
+We will not accept non-redacted documents.

 Making your application

 You will need to make your application by applying online in mySRA.
 First, you will need to create an account to log into mySRA.
 Watch our video to find out how.